hipe/tmx/lib/skylab/git-viz/doc/issues/013-the-mock-FS-narrative.md

 # the mock FS narrative :[#013]

+## the new introduction

+a mock filesystem is defined by an absolute (real filesystem) path to a manifest file. the manifest file is simply a list of absolute paths that constitute the imaginary files and directories of the mock fileystem.
+(directories are the paths that end in "/".)

+the function of the mock filesystem is to act like a real filesystem that has these nodes and these nodes only (unless otherwise noted); but only with respect to the operations that we perform on paths: we may only report whether or not given path exists on this imaginary system, and if so whether it is a file or a directory.

+(we could also perform imaginary directory listings, but we don't need that yet.)

 ## :#storypoint-5 introduction

 years and years ago we knew that chris wanstrath et. al. had a gem like this.